elsahib/GroupProject/README.md

 <a name="deployment"></a>
 ## Deployment

+To advance our skills and maximise the potential of available technologies we have deployed our application in two ways.

-Application deployment is automated using a webhook from github to the CI server, Azure Devops Project.
+Firstly, we have used a Kubernetes Kluster.
+The application deployment is automated using a webhook from github to the CI server, Azure Devops Project.
 Whenever a commit is made to the master branch, the CI server is notified and it will grab a copy of the changes.
-The will trigger Docker to build the images and they will be deployed using Kubernetes as an orchectration tool.
+The will trigger Docker to build the images and they will be deployed using Kubernetes as an orchestration tool.

+We have also deployed our application using Azure Functions.

-The diagram below displays the complexity of the CI/CD pipleine.
+The diagram below displays the complexity of the CI/CD pipeline.

 <img src="documentation/CI_pipeline.png" alt="CI/CD Pipeline" width="100%" height="100%"/>